Pudendal Neuralgia Treatment

 Typically I will review your records from the other specialists you have seen to be sure no diagnosis has been overlooked.
 I review any tests such as MRIs you may have had.
 I then perform a very careful history and gentle physical exam.
 We then discuss treatment options.

-The treatment options are generally “multi-modal,” which means it would involve referral to various specialists with unique skills in treating this issue, such as physical therapists who work on the pelvic floor.
+Treatment options for pudendal neuralgia are generally “multi-modal,” which means it would involve referral to various specialists with unique skills in treating this issue, such as physical therapists who work on the pelvic floor.
 Medications such as custom made suppositories to relax your pelvic nerves and muscles may be prescribed.
 Special Imaging studies such as MRI neurogram of the pudendal nerves may be ordered.
 Typically, I will want to confirm your Pudendal nerves are causing your pain by using an ultrasound machine to see the nerves and guide a thin needle to them through your buttocks and turn them off temporarily via a local anesthetic injection.
 This is called an ultrasound-guided pudendal nerve block.
 Oftentimes the treatment just detailed is sufficient to cure the issue.
-If insufficient, you may be a candidate for other procedures I perform such as low volume caudal epidural injections, pulsed radiofrequency ablation of the pudendal nerves, botox injections into the pelvic floor muscles, or spinal cord stimulation trial over a special area of the spinal cord called the conus meddularis.
+If insufficient, you may be a candidate for other procedures I perform, such as low volume caudal epidural injections, pulsed radiofrequency ablation of the pudendal nerves, or spinal cord stimulation trial over a special area of the spinal cord called the conus meddularis.

 Need to discuss options?
 Contact me